spikedoanz/spikedoanz.github.io/content/spikisms.md

 --------------------------------------------------------------------------------

-> a collection of idiosyncratically words and phrases that i use often
+> a collection of idiosyncratic words and phrases that i use often

 --------------------------------------------------------------------------------